alexmichaelkeith/EmulatorFreighter/README.md

 - Additional Emulators for download

-- Metadata scraping migrated to C++
+- Metadata scraping migrated to QT C++

-- Migration to MSVC from MINGW
+- Themes and cleaner UI

 ## Documentation